The Oathing Stone – A moody Scottish Elopement at Loch Lomond

 So take that, COVID!

-Im lucky to be a Scottish elopement photographer, I get to travel to all parts of my homeland and learn a little more every time I visit these places.
+Im lucky to be a Scottish elopement photographer, I get to travel to some incredible areas and learn a little more every time about the land, the history and culture of my homeland.

 Mike and Hollie are gentle spirited, nature loving souls.
 Both bird-lovers, who during the pandemic took to saving a few injured birds in the local neighbourhood and nursing them back to health before releasing them to the wilds, they also have a collection of pets including a ‘very chilled out’ (so Im told) snake!